yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/04_networking_basics.md

    structure of the IP address shows the hierarchical nature of the network architecture.
 This address will change as
     soon as you change network, and it is assigned by the network administrator.
 Typically this is handled by a [DHCP ](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server which, in most home networks is part of the router.
 In a local network, all addresses use the same subnetwork, which means that the first 24 bits of it are the same.
 If my IP is `192.168.1.23`, then my subnetwork is `192.168.1.![xyz]`.
 This makes it easy to determine which devices are on the same local network as me, as then the router can directly deliver my messages.
-If I am trying to connect to a device outside my local network (e.g. on the Internet), then the router will need to find a way to deliver the message to it.
+If you are trying to connect to a device outside your local network (e.g., on the Internet), the router will need to find a way to deliver the message to it.

 This concept is actually quite important.
-Your router will give you the address of any device on your local network, such that you can connect to it, but does not work for resources on the Internet, for example, `docs.duckietown.org`.
+Your router will give you the address of any device on your _local_ network, such that you can connect to it, but does not work for resources on the Internet, for example, `docs.duckietown.org`.
 Therefore, instead, it acts as an intermediary between your device and the Internet.
-The technical term for that is gateway.
+The technical term for that is _gateway_.
 The router will mask any request that comes from you as if it comes from the router itself, and once it gets a reply from the remote server, it forwards that back to your device.

-Even though using IP addresses if very convenient for computers, humans do not handle them that well.
+Even though using IP addresses is very convenient for computers, humans do not handle them that well.
 They change from time to time and are hard to memorize.
-Instead, we would much more prefer to name our devices with nice memorable names such as `quackabot` or `duckiecar`.
-These names are called hostnames and you should have picked one for your Duckiebot when you initialized it.
+Instead, we prefer to name our devices with memorable names such as `quackabot` or `duckiecar`.
+These names are called _hostnames_ and you should have picked one for your Duckiebot when you initialized it.
 In Duckietown, we mostly use the hostnames for connecting to devices.
 However, the ability to find a device by hostname is non-standard and requires a protocol called _multicast DNS_ ([mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)).

-This protocol works on most standard home or office networks but is blocked on big enterprise networks like the ones in universities.
-If you have issues connecting to your Duckiebot, that is the most likely reason and you should first check with your network provider if mDNS is indeed blocked.
+Note: This mDNS protocol works by default on most home or office networks, but is blocked on large corporate networks like the ones of universities.
+If you have issues connecting to your Duckiebot thourgh the hostname, that is the most likely reason and you should first check with your network provider if mDNS is indeed blocked.

-#### Network utils {#exercise:ex-ifconfig}
+#### Network utilities {#exercise:ex-ifconfig}

-Now we will see some tools that can help you understand the network on which you are.
+Now we will discuss some useful tools that can help understand the network on which you are.

 There is nothing simpler than finding your hostname: simply type `hostname` in a terminal.
-Now,  make sure you are connected to a network.
-We will use the `ifconfig` command to find some properties of this network.
+Now, make sure you are connected to a network first.

+We can use the `ifconfig` command to find some properties of this network.
 Open a terminal and type the command `ifconfig`.
 You might be missing the package that provides this command.
 If that is the case, install it and try again.

 The `ifconfig` command outputs a few paragraphs, one for each network interface.
-You probably have one called something like `wlan0` (your wireless interface) and another one called `eth0` (your Ethernet interface).
+You typically will find one called something like `wlan0` (your wireless interface) and another one called `eth0` (your Ethernet interface).
 Look at the one through which you are connected at the moment.
 After the keyword `inet` you should see your IP address and after the keyword `ether` or `HWadress` you should get the MAC address of this interface.

 Can you determine what is your sub-network?
 How many devices can you put on this sub-network?

 <end/>

 Now that you know what your network is, it is time to explore the devices on it.
 There are many ways to do this.
 If you know about a device that should be connected, like your Duckiebot, then you can directly try to find it.
 To do so, you can try to ping it.
-This will just "poke" the device to see if it is on the network and responsive.
+This will just "poke" the device to see if it is on the network and it is responsive to the poking.
 You can ping by IP address and a hostname.
 Pinging by IP address always works if a device is connected to the network.
 Pinging by hostname requries that mDNS is enabled, therefore if that fails it could mean that either your device is not connected, or that the mDNS traffic is being blocked on your network.

 #### Ping {#exercise:ex-ping}